 Originally these pub nights started as a Friday night event.
-This increased to two over the summer months due to its popularity, and now the Gibside pub is open every Friday and Saturday until 9pm.
-From Friday the 5th of May until Saturday the 30th of September, you can venture past the Gibside Pub and Market Place to enjoy more of the grounds.
-Great if you have children, as it means you can venture to the Strawberry Castle Play Area or play kick about with a football on the Avenue.
+This increased to two over the summer months due to its popularity, and now the Gibside pub is open every Friday and Saturday.
+You can also venture past the Gibside Pub and Market Place to enjoy more of the grounds on selected evenings.
+Great if you have children as it means you can head up to the Strawberry Castle Play Area or play kick about with a football on the Avenue.
 The pub is still free entry to all, but access into the wider estate is free only to all National Trust members.
 Normal admission charges apply to non-members.
 It runs between 6 and 9pm, so not overly late if you have little ones with you.

 Thanks for reading,